-• Planning Priority E18: Delivering high quality open space - This planning proposal facilitates a new large park adjoining Waterloo metro station of more than two hectares and a small park in the south of the site increasing the provision of public open space.
-The parks will be re-zoned RE1 - Public Recreation following construction and dedication to the City.
+Planning Priority E18: Delivering high quality open space - This planning proposal facilitates a new large park adjoining Waterloo metro station of more than two hectares and a small park in the south of the site increasing the provision of public open space.
+The large park is proposed to be rezoned RE1 - Public Recreation in the planning proposal, while the small park will be rezoned RE1 - Public Recreation following construction and dedication to the City.